 All of these concepts: files, threads, and sockets are Operating System specific constructs.
 Opening a file on Linux is fairly different than opening a file on Windows, for example.
 But the standard library offers a single, unique, and portable way of doing so.

 These three things are present in all operating systems in use for the past decades now (since the 70’s at least?).
 I find it strange that the C standard library only includes files.
 Since C++ now also has threads, I will consider this a non-issue.
 So let’s talk about the other one…

 I would like to take some time to discuss writing some low-level network code in C++.
 The current interface to get data to and from a network we know today are using a notion called sockets.

-For lack of a better analogy, a socket can be thought as some kind of “magical file” that, when, written into, will send the bytes that has been written to on the network, and when receiving bytes, they will be accessible by reading said file.
+For lack of a better analogy, a socket can be thought of as some kind of “magical file” that, when written into, will send the bytes that have been written to on the network, and when receiving bytes, they will be accessible by reading said file.
 This notion comes from the UNIX world, where everything is effectively a file.
-And nothing is wrong with that, it’s actually a really simple, straightforward way of doing things.
+And nothing is wrong with that; it’s actually an effortless, straightforward way of doing things.

 Most of the operating systems that matters today are using this analogy.
 When I say OSes that matters today, I’m thinking of both the modern UNIX derivatives (Linux, macOS, and the rest of the BSD family).
 And Microsoft Windows.

 The Windows socket API has been mostly borrowed from BSD anyway, if you remove some oddities like a few renamed functions, a few changed data types, and the added initialization procedure, Windows sockets are equivalent of sockets you have on Linux.

 But, none of this exist inside the standard library of these languages.
 When you are doing socket programming on Linux, you are not calling functions of the library, you are performing Linux Kernel System calls, and you are dealing with file descriptors and bytes.